JohnDope90/Group2/A2/Presentation_18-11-2024.md

 * Gathers all materials and amounts and finds CO2 emissions
 * Could be a nice initial LCA in the modelling phase
 * Needs better IFC modelling guidelines as not all elements have materials or amount
-    * Or else it is a lot of estimating
+    * Or else it is a lot of estimating which defeats the purpose

 #### Group 1 - Detecting mislabelled materials
-* Aims to reduce the amount of mislabelled elements
+* Aims to reduce the amount of unaccounted elements
-* Simplifies the model by cleaning it up AND finds "missing" elements
+* Simplifies the model by cleaning it up AND finds "missing" elements which seems pretty nice
-* A lot of manual work initially - might be less the more it is used
+* Seems useful but there is a lot of manual work initially - might be less the more the tool is used
     * i.e. building a library of predefined names/types